alliander-opensource/pycgmes/README.md

 ### V3 source

 From Entsoe, in [data](./data/).
-This is one small-ish zip file, containing a bit more than just shacl and rdfs, but is usually not needed.
+This is one small-ish zip file, containing a bit more than just the shacl and rdfs files (those extracted and emtioned above) but is usually not needed.

 ### Dataclasses